codespin-ai/codespin/README.md

 #### Options for codespin gen

+- `-c, --config <file path>`: Path to a config directory (.codespin).
+- `-e, --exec <script path>`: Execute a command for each generated file.
+- `-g, --go`: Shorthand which sets the template to plain.mjs and parsing to false.
+- `-i, --include <file path>`: List of files to include in the prompt for additional context.
-- `-o, --out <output file path>`: Name of the file to generate (optional)
+- `-o, --out <output file path>`: Specify the output file name to generate.
-- `-p, --prompt <some text>`: Specify the prompt directly in the command line.
+- `-p, --prompt <some text>`: Specify the prompt directly on the command line.
-- `-t, --template <template path>`: Specify the template.
-If not provided, a default template is used.
+- `-t, --template <template path>`: Path to the template file.
-- `-w, --write`: Save the generated code to a file.
-Defaults to 'false'.
+- `-w, --write`: Write generated code to source file(s).
-- `--pp, --print-prompt`: Display the generated prompt without making an API call.
-- `--write-prompt`: Save the generated prompt to a specified path without making an API call.
-- `--api <api name>`: Specify the API service, like 'openai'.
-Defaults to 'openai'.
+- `--api <api name>`: API to use, such as 'openai'.
+Only 'openai' is supported now.
-- `--model <model name>`: Specify the desired model, e.g., 'gpt-4'.
-- `--max-tokens <count>`: Set the maximum tokens for the generated code.
+- `--debug`: Enable debug mode.
+Prints debug messages for every step.
-- `-i, --include <file path>`: Specify files to include in the prompt for better context.
+- `--declare <file path>`: Specify declaration files for additional context.
 Repeat for multiple files.
-- `-e, --exec <script path>`: Execute a command for each generated file, e.g., to run a formatting tool.
-- `--debug`: Enable debug mode, showing debug messages for each step.
-- `-c, --config <file path>`: Specify the path to a config file.
+- `--exclude <file path>`: List of files to exclude from the prompt.
+Used to override automatically included source files.
+- `--maxDeclare <count>`: The maximum number of declaration files allowed.
+Defaults to 10.
+- `--maxTokens`: Maximum number of tokens for generated code.
+- `--model <model name>`: Name of the model to use, such as 'gpt-4'.
-- `--base-dir <dir path>`: Set the directory path relative to where files are generated.
-Defaults to the current directory.
+- `--outDir <dir path>`: Path to directory relative to which files are generated.
+Defaults to the directory of the prompt file.
+- `--parse`: Whether the LLM response needs to be processed.
+Defaults to true.
+Use `--no-parse` to disable parsing.
-- `--parser <path to js file>`: Use this parser to process LLM results
+- `--parser <path to js file>`: Use a custom script to parse LLM response.
-- `--no-parse`: Do not parse llm results.
-Print it as received.
-- `--head`: Use content from git's HEAD rather than the working copy
+- `--pp, --printPrompt`: Print the generated prompt to the screen.
+Does not call the API.
+- `--templateArgs <argument>`: An argument passed to a custom template.
+Can pass many by repeating `-a`.
+- `--writePrompt`: Write the generated prompt out to the specified path.
+Does not call the API.
 - `-h, --help`: Display help.

 ## Inline Prompting